OCA/stock-logistics-workflow/stock_move_backdating/README.rst

 =================================

 This module allows to register old stock moves (with date != now).
-On picking transfer, user can specify the "Date", that will be used as movements date.
+On each operation, user can specify the **Actual Movement Date**, that will be used as movements date.
+In addition, if *Perpetual inventory valuation* is enabled, the date of journal entries generated will be updated accordingly.
-Tha date can be set in the header of the wizard (so that it will be used for every movement) or at line level, having different dates for different moves.

 Bug Tracker
 ===========